mParticle/docs/src/pages/guides/platform-guide/journeys/overview/index.md

 4. Verify that the data flow is behaving as you expect using the same tools and techniques you use for an integration.
 5. When a journey needs to be changed, you can modify or delete milestones.

-The following diagram shows a simple journey with two milestones:
+The following diagram shows a simple journey with one milestone:

 <img alt="journey with one milestone" src="/images/journeys/one-path.png" width="250">

-In this journey, all high-value customers are sent an email, and then all of the high-value customers who are also long-term customers are sent to an internal Slack channel and two other outputs.
+In this journey, all high-value customers are sent an email.
+Next, all of the high-value customers who are also long-term customers are sent to an internal Slack channel, and the audiences are also sent to additional outputs for further actions.

 Notice the following: